 What John is seeking: Fiction by North American authors, from Picturebooks and Middle Grade through Young Adult.
 Particularly keen to see MG (and maybe YA) for boys.
 Fast-paced/thrilling/heart-breaking stories.
 Contemporary realism, historicals, speculative fiction, sci-fi and fresh fantasy, villains with vulnerabillity, bad decisions with best intentions, boldly imagined worlds, striking imagery, characters with histories, stories about siblings and about middle America.

 Polly Nolan joined Greenhouse in June 2013 as our agent based in the UK.
-After a long and distinguished publishing career, Polly is making the move into agenting to do more of what she enjoys most - finding new writing talent, helping to develop great fiction, and achieving publishing deals for authors both new and established.
-Polly began in children’s publishing in the 1990s and has worked at a number of major London houses, including several years as Editorial Director of Fiction at Scholastic and latterly as Associate Publishing Director (Fiction) at Macmillan Children’s Books.
-She still edits a handful of leading authors, and has an enviable record as a talent-spotter and experienced nurturer of writers.
+After a long and distinguished publishing career, Polly made the move into agenting to do more of what she enjoys most - find new writing talent, help to develop great fiction, and achieve publishing deals for authors both new and established.
+Polly began in children’s publishing in the 1990s and has worked at a number of major London houses, including several years as Editorial Director of Fiction at Scholastic and Publishing Director (Fiction) at Macmillan Children’s Books.
+She has an enviable record as a talent-spotter and experienced nurturer of writers.

-What Polly is seeking: Fiction by UK, Irish, Commonwealth (including Australia, NZ and India) authors, from picturebooks to young fiction series, through Middle Grade and Young Adult.
-She is open to all genres, but is particularly looking for an arresting voice, strong concepts, and stories that have heart and engage the emotions – in short, stories with true child and teen appeal.
+What Polly is seeking: UK, Irish, Commonwealth (including Australia, NZ & India) and European authors writing in English.
+Outstanding writing from picturebooks to young fiction series, and from Middle Grade to Young Adult.
+She is open to all genres, but is particularly looking for middle grade.
+Brilliant, original story is key.
+She loves novels written with an arresting voice, strong concept, with heart and emotional pull – in short, stories with true child and teen appeal.

 Rights People is a dedicated children’s rights-selling business that comprises six experts in the field - Alexandra Devlin, Alex Webb, Allison Helligers, Caroline Hill-Trevor, Rachel Richardson and Charles Nettleton – who, between them, have many years’ experience and a huge network of international contacts.